kholmes42/MLProjects/Intro to DL/README.md

-This folder follows along with the homeworks for the Coursera Boulder Colorado Introduction to Deel Learning Course.
+This folder follows along with the homeworks for the Coursera Boulder Colorado Introduction to Deep Learning Course.

 ## Convolutional Neural Networks (CNN)